-"I only wish," replied her sister, "there were any thing I COULD do, which might be of comfort to you."
+"I only wish," replied her sister, "there were any thing I could do,

 This, as every thing else would have been, was too much for Marianne, who could only exclaim, in the anguish of her heart, "Oh!
 Elinor, I am miserable, indeed," before her voice was entirely lost in sobs.